appacademy/Module-1-Resources/week2/d3-callbacks/README.md

 `Vocabulary`

-- First Class Object | MDN: [First-class Function]
+- First Class Function | MDN: [First-class Function]

   1. Stored in a variable, object, or array (last week, more today)
   2. Passed as an argument to a function (today)